 One of the largest purchases you make will no doubt be buying a house.
 Before you embark on this journey, it is important to review your finances and know that your finances are in order.
 Here is how to review your finances before you buy a home.

 How to Review your Finances Before You Buy a Home

 If you are going to start looking for home in Ottawa, a good place to start is with reviewing your bank account history to learn more about your spending habits to see where you money is currently going.

-Also, if you are planning on buying a home with someone else, it’s important that they review their finances as well.
+Also, if you plan to buy a home with someone else, it’s important that they review their finances as well.

 Once you have reviewed your accounts, you can ask yourself:

 - Do you have any money set aside for emergencies?
 Typically it's recommended to have three months of income set aside.

 - Do you have a plan in place to pay off any debts?
 When you buy a home, you also want to make sure that your other financial obligations can be managed as well.